Back to ArticlesBy Adrien Laurent

 • Emerging Tech & Automation: Experience with laboratory automation (robotic liquid handlers, high-throughput screening systems) and digital lab notebooks or LIMS (Laboratory Information Management Systems).
 As labs become smarter, people who can run and troubleshoot automated systems or interpret AI-generated results are needed.

 In essence, the most in-demand life science professionals are "T-shaped" – they have deep expertise in one domain and broad familiarity across others.
-A 2025 LinkedIn analysis of biotech hiring echoed this, noting that the "most successful biotech professionals of tomorrow" will have a blend of biological knowledge, data literacy, regulatory awareness, teamwork, and adaptability (The Future of Biotech Hiring: Emerging Roles You Need to Know).
+A 2025 LinkedIn analysis of biotech hiring echoed this, noting that the "most successful biotech professionals of tomorrow" will have a blend of biological knowledge, data literacy, regulatory awareness, teamwork, and adaptability ([21]).
 This is driving both how universities train scientists (more interdisciplinary programs) and how companies evaluate applicants.
 Many organizations now use skill assessments or case studies in interviews to gauge a candidate's ability to integrate knowledge and solve real-world problems, rather than just looking at years of experience in a narrow field.

 Emerging Roles and New Career Paths